samt707/ambersloth/df1/pcaps/df1_orig_half_duplex.md

 - OffSet 1 (02)- 0x02: STX
 	- DLE STX: Indicates start of message.
 - Offset 2 (00)- 0x00: DST (Destination)
 	- Indicates the remote node address that the computer is communicating to.
-09 hex equals 011 octal, the address of the 1771-KA2.
 - Offset 3 (00)- 0x00: SRC (Source)
 	- Indicates the DH node address that is the source of the message.
 In this example, the computer uses an SRC byte of 00 (hex).
 The asynchronous interface (177-KF2) automatically inserts the correct SRC value